yvan-allioux/RSA-in-3-lines-of-perl/README.md

 ### Step 2: Build the Docker Image

-To build the Docker image, navigate to the repository's root directory and run:
+To build the Docker image run:

 ```
 docker build -t rsa-encryption .